julia-vscode/Salsa.jl/README.md

 For maximum performance in deployed software, you can disable all runtime assertions and debug code by setting this environment variable before building Salsa: `SALSA_STATIC_DEBUG=false`.

-Or, for slightly less peformance gain, you can toggle it at runtime via `Salsa.Debug.disable_debug()`.
+Or, for a slightly smaller performance gain, you can toggle it at runtime via `Salsa.Debug.disable_debug()`.

 ## Credits

-This package was closely modelled off of the Rust [`salsa`](https://github.com/salsa-rs/salsa) framework, and takes heavy inspiration from that framework and [adapton](http://adapton.org/).
+This package was closely modeled on the Rust [`salsa`](https://github.com/salsa-rs/salsa) framework, and takes heavy inspiration from that framework and [adapton](http://adapton.org/).

-We highly recommend this talk which motivates the need for incremental, demand driven computation, and for packages like Salsa:
+We highly recommend this talk which motivates the need for incremental, demand-driven computation, and for packages like Salsa:
 - [YouTube: Responsive compilers - Nicholas Matsakis - PLISS 2019](https://www.youtube.com/watch?v=N6b44kMS6OM&t=984s)